dnsimple/dnsimple-support/content/articles/netlify-service.markdown

 ![Add Service](/files/services-netlify.png)

+Enter the Netlify Site Name, then click on the *Complete Netlify Setup* button.

 Now the service is added.
 You can remove it any time by following the steps on [how to remove a service](/articles/services/#removing-services).